Toyota Yaris Cross Review & Prices

 The Toyota Yaris is a great small car, but if the little hatchback isn’t quite butch enough for you then check out the Toyota Yaris Cross.
 You can think of it as a regular Yaris which has been going hard at the gym, and the result is a car with all the same good traits of its smaller stablemate - just with a taller ride height and a bit of added length for more interior space.

-The resulting small SUV is so good in fact it earned highly commended status in the Urban Living category at the Carwow Car Of The Year Awards 2024.
+The resulting small SUV is so good in fact it won the Urban Living Award at the 2025 Carwow Car of the Year Awards.

 The list of Yaris Cross alternatives is seemingly endless.
 You have cars such as the Peugeot 2008, Ford Puma, Renault Captur and Skoda Kamiq to choose from, so the Yaris Cross has a lot of work to do if it wants to stand out.